The Play’s The Thing

 As I was returning to the front of the house, Ned Fong, our Prince Gorf, passed by.
 I grinned at him.
 “Killed any innocents today?”
 I asked.
 Ned usually was in character with a scowl on his face.
 He made the effort to lose it and said, “Just keep those children quiet when I’m on stage.
 It’s way too noisy back here.”

 “Speak louder,” I said and grinned.
-He half-grinned back and kept walking towards the dressing rooms.
+He half-grinned back and kept walking towards the dressing rooms, telling me he was looking for Donnie.

 Evan was quieter than usual that night.
 I put it down to nerves.
 He was 15 now, but that’s still young.
 He had to be nervous with his big night now two days away.
 First, there was the dress rehearsal tomorrow night.
 Everyone was nervous about that.
 No one wanted to screw up, to make the director stop the flow of the rehearsal with a correction.
 That could have been why Evan seemed tense.

-That tension didn’t feel like it was between us, though; it seemed like he had a lot on his mind.
+That tension didn’t feel like it was between us, though; it seemed like Evan had a lot on his mind.
 Well, he should have.
 The whole school, students and administrators and hangers-on, would be focusing on him tomorrow.
-He didn’t have the largest part, but his was the one that made the show.
+He didn’t have the largest part, but his character and lines were what made the show.
 He had to seem fragile at the beginning and stalwart at the end.
 He had to captivate the audience.
 But I thought he would.
 I’d seen the respect he’d earned from the other performers during rehearsals, and I’d thought Mr. Montgomery, even while trying to hide it, was amazed by the maturity of his acting.

 I loved watching Evan perform.
 But then, there wasn’t much about him that I didn’t love.